impie66/If-Bot/README.md

 <h1>If Bot</h1>

-Really bad Brood war AI Designed by me using rules and ALOT of if statements fueled by alot of vodka ,Pasta and discord Shit Posting.
+Really bad Brood war AI Designed by me using rules and ALOT of if statements fueled by alot of vodka, Pasta and discord Shit Posting.

 <h2><b>Features</b></h2>